 Head of Historical Performance, Professor Ashley Solomon, joins recorder and historical oboe player Katie Cowling to talk about the opportunities RCM students enjoy.

 One-to-one lessons are at the very heart of every RCM student’s learning experience.
-Individual lessons are offered on the complete range of period instruments by a faculty of exceptional professors, many of whom are principal players in period instrument orchestras, active as soloists and members of well-known ensembles.
+Individual lessons are offered on the complete range of period instruments by a faculty of exceptional professors, many of whom are principal players in major period instrument orchestras, active as soloists and members of well-known ensembles.